hilaricons/hilaricons/README.md

 4. a positive™ fucking™ attitude™ (the build script doesnt work for non good spirited ppl for now (i think))

-then just run the `build.js` file. keep in mind all config is stored in the `build.js` file, including whether to build a ttf or an svg
+then just run the `build.js` file. keep in mind all config is stored in the `build.js` file, including whether to build a ttf or not

 ## usage
 visit [the site](https://hilaricons.netlify.app/) for icon previews + ttf + css stylesheet